A Search for Answers: Where Lies Farris and Does He Deserve a Flag?

 I arrived, parked, and went to the approximate location I had plotted on my map.
 After walking Section 4 for more than an hour, I decided I needed more information.
 Thankfully, Forrest Lawn Cemetery is active, and they have an office on site.
 The gentleman manning the desk looked up Farris in a card catalog.
 He provided two maps, one of the entire cemetery and one identifying the graves in Section 4.
 With the location circled on the map, I returned to Section 4, compared the map to the physical ground, and arrived at the identified site.
 Again, no grave.
 I walked back to the other end and retraced my earlier steps checking each marker.
 Finally, I got to the last marker in the section, about 30 feet from the site identified on the map, I located Harry Farris’s final resting spot.

 I placed a flower from my wife’s garden on the marker but was torn for a moment about placing the flag.
 Farris was executed for murder, did he still deserved to be honored?
 It was a tough decision.
 I finally decided that he should be recognized for what he did right in his life not just what he did wrong.
-I placed a Republican flag alongside the flower, snapped a few photos, and head back to my car.
+I placed a Republican flag alongside the flower, snapped a few photos, and headed back to my car.
 Having walked through the shadow of death, I silently wished him to rest in peace.

 Harry Edward Farris was the oldest of five children born to Harry O. Farris and the former Daisy Bell Townsend.
 Harry was born on September 13, 1915, in Rockport, Missouri and came of age during the Depression.
 He worked a variety of hospitality jobs.
 Farris married Gertrude May Hunt (1920-1975) and had a daughter Marilyn Martha Farris (1936-1985) before leaving for Spain.[1]

 Farris arrived in Spain in July 1937.
 After training he was assigned to the XVth Brigade scouts.
 Farris later served as a brigade armorer before being transferred to the Lincoln-Washington Battalion.
 He returned to the US on December 20, 1938 aboard the Ausonia.
-Records indicate that in 1939 he was likely still married to Gertrude in 1939 but they soon divorced.[2]
+Records indicate that in 1939 he was likely still married to Gertrude, but they soon divorced.[2]
 In October 1940, Farris was working for a traveling show as a Ferris Wheel operator, a job he may have held prior to going to Spain.[3]

 Farris joined the US Army Medical Services sometime after 1940.[4]
 By 1942 he was stationed at the Richmond Army Airfield (now Richmond International Airport) and held the rank of Corporal.